jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-7.md

-+++
+---
+heading: "Chapter 7"
-title=  "Among Glasgow Folk"
+title: "Among Glasgow Folk"
-heading=  "Chapter 7"
+date: 2015-09-14
+image: /covers/life.jpg
-description=  "In Glasgow, Smith was a teacher and a learner.
-The conditions of time and place were most favourable for his instruction" date=  2015-09-24 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-6" linkbtext=  "Chapter 6" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-8" linkftext=  "Chapter 8"
+description: "In Glasgow, Smith was a teacher and a learner.
+The conditions of time and place were most favourable for his instruction"
-+++
+author: Rae
+---

 In Glasgow, Smith was a teacher and a learner.
 The conditions of time and place were most favourable for his instruction.